 Sometimes, you will want to get feedback on an app, website, or even a prototype that requires each person providing feedback to log in.
 This article provides some options on how to address this situation in your test.

 One situation requiring each person to log in is when your test material is password-protected.
 In this situation, provide the password in the text of the first task which directs the contributor to that material.
 Every contributor can use that same password, even if they are providing feedback simultaneously.
 Just consider whether it is important to change the password after the test.

 In another situation, you may need each person to use unique login credentials.
 You may have this situation if having two people in the same test account at the same time will cause confusion or if tasks require making changes in the account, which would confuse the next contributor.
-For example, if the task requires a first-time user to set up a report in a system, you don’t want the second person seeing the report that the first person set up.
+For example, if the task requires a first-time user to set up a report in a system, you don’t want the second person to see the report that the first person set up.

 Four ways to address this second situation include: